ParallelMaths/parallel/pages/2-good-will-hunting.md

 :::

-## 4. When not knowing Math can cost you $15,000
+## 4. When not knowing maths can cost you $15,000

 This clip from the TV quiz show Who Wants to be a Millionaire? shows just one reason why it’s a good idea to be a confident mathematician.

 @[youtube](https://www.youtube.com/watch?v=BbX44YSsQ2I)

-## 5. Junior Maths Challenge Question
+## 5. Junior Maths Challenge question

 ::: problem
 <div class="marks">1 mark</div>